Skip to main content

 The Terrain

-Your kids will remember the Eagle Express quad, which climbs to 2,612 metres and opens up long, sweeping intermediate runs with that Rocky Mountain panorama.
+The Eagle Express quad climbs to 2,612 metres and opens up long, sweeping intermediate runs with that Rocky Mountain panorama.
 There's also a kids' terrain park with small features, perfect for the 7-to-12 crowd who want to feel like they're doing something cool without the risk of actual terrain park chaos.
 The catch?
 If your teenagers need a serious park with big kickers and a halfpipe, Marmot Basin isn't going to scratch that itch.
 This is a mountain that prioritizes mellow family skiing over adrenaline infrastructure.

 On-Mountain Eating